 Creating a bad cookie consent design is easier than creating a good one.
 No surprise there.

 For one well-designed banner, there are at least a dozen, if not more, poorly-designed ones out there that provide a poor user consent experience.

-What are the traits of a bad cookie consent design that a business should avoid?
+What are the traits of a bad cookie consent design should a business avoid?
 That’s what we’ll cover here:

 1. It is inconsistent with the design of the website